yangzhangpsy/PsyCalibrator/README.md

 **Figure 2.
 Device Manager showing the Spyder device with the driver not installed.**

 2.1.
-First, right-click on the device name “Datacolor `Spyder5`” (or “Datacolor `SpyderX`”), which should open up a menu as in Figure 3.
+First, right-click on the device name “Datacolor `Spyder5`” (or “Datacolor `SpyderX/X2`”), which should open up a menu as in Figure 3.
 Click "Update driver".

  ![image](https://raw.githubusercontent.com/yangzhangpsy/PsyCalibrator/main/PsyCalibrator/figs/f3.png)